Help us improve your experience.

 Previously, the isolcpus parameter 'isolcpus=2-23' was used.
 This has now been updated to 'isolcpus=4-23'.
 For more information, see KB35301.

-To set the isolcpus parameter in the Linux GRUB configuration file, follow the procedure described in the section Isolating CPUs from the process scheduler in this Red Hat document.
-A summary of the section is as follows:
+To set the isolcpus parameter in the Linux GRUB configuration file, follow the procedures specific to your host OS version.
+For RHEL 7, the procedure is described in the section Isolating CPUs from the process scheduler in this Red Hat document.
+For RHEL 9, the information on modifying the kernel command-line is described in this Red Hat document.

 1. Edit the Linux GRUB file /etc/default/grub to append the isolcpus parameter to the variable GRUB_CMDLINE_LINUX, as shown in the following example: